ariamdev/IT-ACADEMY-SPRINT-1/SPRINT1/Tasca S1 06 Generics/Nivell 2/n2exercici2/README.md

 #### [EN] 📍 Exercise 2

-Modifie the [previous section](https://github.com/ariamdev/IT-ACADEMY-SPRINT-1/tree/main/SPRINT1/Tasca%20S1%2006%20Generics/Nivell%202/n2exercici1) so that the arguments of the generic method are a list of arguments of indefinite variable.
+Modify the [previous section](https://github.com/ariamdev/IT-ACADEMY-SPRINT-1/tree/main/SPRINT1/Tasca%20S1%2006%20Generics/Nivell%202/n2exercici1) so that the arguments of the generic method are a list of arguments of indefinite variable.

 ---